rk18081999/Youtube-ETL-Pipeline-AWS/README.md

-# Global YouTube ETL Pipeline on AWS
+# YouTube Data ETL Pipeline on AWS

 ## Overview
 This project implements a scalable, serverless ETL pipeline to process and analyze global YouTube data using AWS services.
 It demonstrates how to build an end-to-end data platform using S3, AWS Glue, Lambda, Redshift, and PySpark.